 - understand and can act on the information and advice provided, or whether they may need support to do this, for example, from an advocacy service or

-Carers or family members may also be able to provide helpful information but in the first instance you should always seek to discuss these matters with the client alone, unless the client lacks capacity give you instructions (see Section 5).
+Carers or family members may also be able to provide helpful information but in the first instance, you should always seek to discuss these matters with the client alone, unless the client lacks the capacity to give you instructions (see Section 5).

 - Enabling vulnerable clients to access your services